VasilisMpletsos/House-Prices-Kaggle-Competition/Readme.md

 ## To Do:

+- [x] Explore Dataset
--[X] Explore Dataset -[X] Fill na and convert Categorical -[X] Find Correlations and use only good columns -[] Run dataset on colab with better algorithms than those provided on Scikit-Learn
+- [x] Fill na and convert Categorical
+- [x] Find Correlations and use only good columns
+- [] Run dataset on colab with better algorithms than those provided on Scikit-Learn